 At which hospitals do the fellows rotate and how much time do fellows spend at each hospital?

-There are five hospitals at which GI fellows rotate: Indiana University Health University hospital (UH), Eskenazi hospital, Roudebush Veterans Affair Medical Center (VAMC), IU Health North hospital, and IU Health Methodist hospital.
-UH is a typical large university hospital with complex cases, with three services (GI consults, ERCP consults, and inpatient liver primary service).
+There are five hospitals at which GI fellows rotate: Indiana University Health University hospital (UH), Eskenazi hospital, Roudebush Veterans Affair Medical Center (VAMC), and IU Health North hospital.
+UH is a typical large university hospital with complex cases, with four services (GI consults, ERCP consults, liver consults, and inpatient liver primary service).
 Eskenazi hospital provides more community-based care experience, and thus a mix of routine and complex patients.
-At Methodist, we only have a liver consult service.
 IU Health North provides a more private practice-like consult experience.
 Except for the UH liver service, all the services are consults only (no primary patients).
-First year fellows spend an average of three months at the various UH rotations, three months at the VAMC, three months at Eskenazi hospital, one month at Methodist and one month at IU Health North.
+First year fellows spend an average of four months at the various UH rotations, three months at the VAMC, three months at Eskenazi hospital, and one month at IU Health North.

 When and where are the outpatient clinics for fellows?
 Do fellows rotate in specialty clinics?